 They lost the key of their trolley case.
 My younger sisters were worried.
 To comfort them, I said father can find a way to unlock the case without the key.
 They were relieved.
 Then they bid goodbye.
 Thanks for spending time with me, ladies.

 The Aspiring Psychometrician

 After escorting my sisters to the bus terminal, I headed to a convenience store, bought a chocolate drink, and sat at the table and read.

 A young lady joined me and ate her breakfast.
-She told me she’s currently reviewing for psychometrician board exam.
+She said she’s currently reviewing for psychometrician board exam.
 We talked about the difference between a psychologist and psychometrician.
 I learned a thing from her.
 She then left with her colleagues.

 Mother and Son

 A few minutes later, a mother and son sat across the table (now I have new companions).
 They discussed personal matters — family matters specifically.
 I couldn’t help but eavesdropped.
 Just like other families, they too have worries.
 They left without a word.

 The NBA Fan

 A 50’ish man then sat, and whispered that the Golden State Warriors was almost winning against the Cleveland Cavaliers.
 He smiled.
 I smiled — as if I’m an NBA fan.
 But I don’t watch NBA.
 I don’t know what’s happening.
 He then bid goodbye after receiving a call from his wife.
 Maybe his wife already missed him.

 The man in the next table was selling a product to a woman whom was constantly interrupted by a young girl licking a chocolate ice cream (maybe her daughter).
 Again I couldn’t help but eavesdropped.
 But I couldn’t understand what they’re saying.
 A few minutes later, they took a groufie!